Evisssa/BattleShip/Readme.md

-Description
-Battleship (also called Battleships or Sea Battle) is a two-player strategy game whose history traces back to the First World War.
+# 🚢  Welcome to Battleship: The Classic Naval Strategy Game! 🌊

+Ahoy there, matey!
+Prepare to embark on an exhilarating journey back in time to the historic origins of Battleship, a game steeped in the annals of naval warfare!
+Tracing its roots to the First World War, this captivating two-player strategy game has seen the evolution from pencil and paper to the digital era.

-It started off as a pencil and paper game, until Milton Bradley coined the rules and published the game.
-Fun fact: it was one of the first games to be produced as a computer game in 1979!
+Did you know?
+Milton Bradley, the mastermind behind popularizing the game, introduced Battleship as one of the pioneering computer games in 1979! 🎮
-In this project, we will recreate this timeless classic.

-First off, brush up on the rules of the game.
-There are different variations of the Battleship game, but we will stick to the original rules written by Milton Bradley.
-You have a 10×10 game field and five ships to arrange on that field.
-The ships can be placed horizontally or vertically but not diagonally across the grid spaces; the ships should not cross or touch each other.
-The goal is to sink all the ships of the opponent before your opponent does this to you.
+In this thrilling project, we're bringing back this timeless classic!
+It's time to dust off your strategic prowess and recreate the intense thrill of naval combat.

+Before you set sail, let's familiarize ourselves with the rules.
+The grid is set on a 10x10 game field, where you'll arrange five ships without crossing or touching each other.
+Remember, these vessels can only be placed horizontally or vertically—no diagonal shenanigans!
+The ultimate goal?
+Sink all your opponent's ships before they send yours to Davy Jones' Locker!

+# 🔍 Objectives:
-Positioning the ships is exactly where we are going to start!
-The goal of this first stage is to place all the ships on the game field according to the rules.
+For this stage, your mission is to tactically position your fleet on the game field adhering to Milton Bradley's original rules.

-Objectives
-In this stage, you should arrange your ships on the game field.
-Before you start, let's discuss the conventions of the game:

-On a 10x10 field, the first row should contain numbers from 1 to 10 indicating the column, and the first column should contain letters from A to J indicating the row.
+# 🌟 Game Conventions:
+Get acquainted with the conventions of Battleship:

+- Rows are indicated by letters (A to J), and columns by numbers (1 to 10).
-The symbol ~ denotes the fog of war: the unknown area on the opponent's field and the yet untouched area on your field.
+- The symbol ~ signifies the fog of war.
-The symbol O denotes a cell with your ship, X denotes that the ship was hit, and M signifies a miss.
+- O marks a cell with your ship, X indicates a hit, and M represents a miss.
-You have 5 ships: Aircraft Carrier is 5 cells, Battleship is 4 cells, Submarine is 3 cells, Cruiser is also 3 cells, and Destroyer is 2 cells.
-Start placing your ships with the largest one.
-To place a ship, enter two coordinates: the beginning and the end of the ship.
-If an error occurs in the input coordinates, your program should report it.
-The message should contain the word Error.
+- You're equipped with five distinct ships:
+  - Aircraft Carrier (5 cells)
+  - Battleship (4 cells)
+  - Submarine (3 cells)
+  - Cruiser (3 cells)
+  - Destroyer (2 cells)
+# ⚓ Setting Sail:
+Start placing your ships!
+Begin with the largest vessel and input two coordinates—its starting point and ending point.
+Should there be any hiccups in the coordinates, ensure your program reports an error.

+Get ready to strategize, captain!
+The high seas await your command.
+Full speed ahead!

+"Error" not included—only victory on the horizon! 🌊🎯